Mohammed-Ahmed45/RouteShope-App/README.md

 # 🚀 Features

+# 🚀 Features

 - Browse products by categories.
+- Search for products easily.
-- Add products to cart.
+- Add and remove products from cart.
-- Place and track orders.
+- Add and remove products from favorites.
 - Smooth UI with animations.
 - Modern architecture for scalability.